 These are four of the best Windows browsers for watching videos.

-It includes a video pop out that enables users to move videos out of Opera page tabs into separate standalone frames on the Windows desktop.
+It includes a video pop out that enables users to move videos out of the Opera page tabs into separate standalone frames and put them anywhere on the Windows desktop.

 Turbo Mode is a similar feature for the Opera desktop browser that can save bandwidth when playing videos and speed up browsing.

-Opera incorporates a 360 video player for virtual reality headsets.
+Additionally, Opera incorporates a 360 video player for virtual reality headsets.

-The browser’s built-in ad blocker will also remove ads from video website pages and their clips, which will further speed up browsing on YouTube, Vimeo, and other sites.
+The browser’s built-in ad blocker will remove ads from video website pages and their clips, which will further speed up browsing on YouTube, Vimeo, and other sites.